Subscribe to our mailing list to be the first to hear about discounts, special offers, new products, and more...

 You start by having a relatively clean floor free of any obstruction that would prevent the tiles from laying flat.

 Since we do offer releasable adhesives that you can apply to the floor or put four spots, each the size of a .50 piece on each corner of the back of your tile.
 Then wait approximately 20 minutes and the spots will remain permanently tacky and will hold your tile on the floor without letting it slip.
 This adhesive still allows the tile to be picked-up whenever you desire.
 If you were designing an area rug of tiles you could use this technique on just the outside perimeter of tiles to keep the tiles from sliding apart.
 The tiles inside the perimeter tiles would be held in place without any adhesion.

 We sell a full line of adhesives at discounted prices.
 We offer releasable adhesive for carpet tile and regular adhesive for rolls of carpet.
-We also offer adhesives for all you hard surface installation needs i.e.. hardwood, ceramic etc.
+We also offer adhesives for all your hard surface installation needs i.e.. hardwood, ceramic, etc.

-Another technique that is sometimes used is double face tape.
-When using this method usually every third or fourth row of tiles are held in place by the double face tape.
+Another technique that is sometimes used is double- face tape.
+When using this method usually every third or fourth row of tiles are held in place by the doubel-face tape.
 This is referred to as a grid glue technique because you are just securing a grid or a few of the tiles, which keep the adjacent tiles, locked in place or in the grid.
-Double face tape can be somewhat troublesome to eventually remove from your sub floors as it can over time become quite aggressive on the side that is against your floor.
-If you choose to use this technique you might need an adhesive dissolving solution to remove any stubborn tape from your sub floor.
+Double-face tape can be somewhat troublesome to eventually remove from your sub floors as it can, over time, become quite aggressive on the side that is against your floor.
+If you choose to use this technique, you might need an adhesive dissolving solution to remove any stubborn tape from your sub floor.
 These solutions are available at your local hardware store; one brand name is "Goo Gone".